Leejere/mobile-philly/README.md

 The raw data from Replica is in this [Google Drive link](https://drive.google.com/file/d/1bh51nx7r2AMikcaxt7Gt2Y4OqKca_c3T/view?usp=sharing), and the processed data is stored as ten `.csv` files under `data/cleaned-data` in [the repository](https://github.com/Leejere/mobile-philly/).
 The script used to process the data is in `notebooks/data-processing.py` in the same repository.

+The Yelp dataset is available in Yelp, and the processed data is stored as 'checkinpa.csv','philadelphiabusinessyelp.csv' and 'zillow_neighborhoods.geojson' under data/ [in the repository](https://github.com/Leejere/mobile-philly/).

 All the other scripts for data processing, analysis, and visualizing are in either `replica-visualization.ipynb` or `yelp-bike.ipynb` under `notebooks/`.
 All other data used or imported is under `data/` in [the repository](https://github.com/Leejere/mobile-philly/).